istar-iscte/MPAI-AIH/README.md

 # MPAI-AIH
 Participation on the MPAI project.
-Schemas and JSON.
+Schemas and JSON   .